odkr/cgi-runas/README.md

 ## Security

-**cgi-runas** *aims* to achieve security by being correct, following best practices, and by being easy to use.
+**cgi-runas** *aims* to achieve security by being correct, following best practices, and being easy to use.
 It implements similar, but slightly updated and more paranoid, mechanims as [Apache's suEXEC](https://httpd.apache.org/docs/2.4/suexec.html).
 However, it has *neither* been thoroughly tested *nor* audited and